 Our site will be down intermittently for maintenance from 10:00pm EST Friday, May 6th until 8:00am EST Sunday, May 8th.
 Thank you.

-SME will be closed from December 24 through January 1, 2017.
-All orders during that timeframe will be shipped out on January 2nd.
-Happy Holidays!
+SME will be closed for the Holidays from Wednesday, December 24th until Thurday, January 1st, 2015.
+All orders during this time will be shipped Friday, January 2nd, 2015.